garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+71. v1.4.31 Added GunAmmo.deals and AmmoBrowser support in Targets
 70. v1.4.30 Rearranged configuration tab and fixed bug with attribute loading via onsite queue updater
 69. v1.4.29 More Bug fixes and performance enhancements
 68. v1.4.28 Bug fixes and performance enhancements